open-logic/open-logic/doc/intf/olo_intf_sync.md

 It is suggested to use this entity only for synchronizing external signals.
 For synchronizing FPGA internal signals between clocks, the clock crossings in *base* shall be used (*olo_base_cc_...*).

-For *AMD* tools (*Vivado*) an automatic constraint file exists, which automatically identifies all *Open Logic* synchronizer and constrains them correctly.
-To use the automatic constraints file, follow the steps described in [clock crossing principles](../base/clock_crossing_principles.md) but use the constraints in `source <path-to-open-logic>/src/intf/tcl/constraints_amd.tcl`
+For *AMD* tools (*Vivado*) an automatic constraint file exists, which automatically identifies all *olo_intf_sync* instances and constrains them correctly.
+To use the automatic constraints file, follow the steps described in [clock crossing principles](../base/clock_crossing_principles.md) but use the constraints file `source <path-to-open-logic>/src/intf/tcl/constraints_amd.tcl`

 ## Generics